 B grade or better in a 3-credit college level speech course (CMST 191 or 192 if taken at WSU)

-C gor better in a 3-credit college level math course (Math 202 is required for Elementary and Early Childhood majors)
+C grade or better in a 3-credit college level math course (Math 202 is required for Elementary and Early Childhood majors)

 Early Clinical experience; clinical hours ≥ 15 hours:

 Can be met by taking college level course(s) with clinical hours (including courses enrolled in the semester of the TE Admission application).
 Syllabus/clinical hour evaluation needed if non-WSU course.

 Can be met through a comparable work or volunteer experience completed after high school graduation.
 Complete Early Clinical Form with supervisor and return to 212 Cathedral.

 Note: Teacher education majors must complete all Professional Education Sequence courses in addition to content area courses.
 Refer to Teacher Education Licensure Programs for more information.